cmusatyalab/coda-doc/man/bldvldb.sh.8.md

 */vice/vol/BigVolumeList* and passes the combined list as a parameter to the **volutil makevldb** command.
 This command produces a new **VLDB** in */vice/db* and updates the files *AllVolumes* and *partitions* in */vice/vol*.
-You must have root priveledges to run this command.
+You must have root privileges to run this command.

 DIAGNOSTICS
 ===========